sampsyo/cs6120/content/blog/2019-12-13-futil-fsm/index.md

 ### *FSM*

-In FuTIL, there are control logics like `if`, `while` and etc. This can be translated into FSM in Verilog implementation, which is the main goal of this project.
-However, before getting to that, we created intermediate FSM expressions in FuTIL.
+In Futil, there are control logics like `if`, `while` and etc. This can be translated into FSM in Verilog implementation, which is the main goal of this project.
+However, before getting to that, we created intermediate FSM expressions in Futil.
 An FSM component has:

 - input and output ports,
 - connection of wires between its own ports and other components's port,